 TESOL’s past agendas area available for download:

-The Task Force sent out a survey in October 2013 for members to provide input on current and emerging research trends and questions (theoretical and/or practical) in the TESOL field.
-If you are interested in sharing a research question with the task force, please contact John Donaldson, director of TESOL Education Programs.
+The Research Agenda Task Force sent out a survey in October 2013 for members to provide input on current and emerging research trends and questions (theoretical and/or practical) in the TESOL field.
+They released the 2014 Research Agenda in March 2014.

 TESOL Press Publications